 Albertus Magnus College’s Initial Undergraduate Teacher Preparation Program, Post-Baccalaureate Initial Teacher Preparation Program and Advanced Literacy Specialist Program (AAP) are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 CAEP promotes excellence in educator preparation through content and pedagogy, clinical partnerships and practice, candidate recruitment, progression, and support, program impact, and quality assurance and continuous improvement.
 Albertus Magnus College's accreditation is effective Fall 2022 - Fall 2029.

-CAEP requires the Albertus Magnus College Educations Programs to report annually on specific reporting measures to evaluate Program Impact and Program Outcomes.
+CAEP requires all accredited Educator Preparation Programs to report annually on measures of Program Impact and Program Outcome.
+Those reports are available here.

 Inquiries regarding accreditation status should be directed to the Director of the Education Programs.
 Individuals may also contact: